 - They may see those as evidence that the leader cannot lead and is trying to avoid making difficult decisions.

 There are times when empowering someone who is not ready for it can backfire.
-There are many reasons, such as, the newly empowered employee not being able to handle the increased responsibility, stress or work.
-They may not be good at making decisions.
-They may make bad decisions and not disclose the outcome until it is too late to be fixed.
+There are many reasons, such as the newly empowered employee not being able to handle the increased responsibility, stress or work; they may not be good at making decisions; and they may make bad decisions and not disclose the outcome until it is too late to be fixed.

 The study showed that the effects of leading by empowering others are determined by how employees perceive their leader’s behaviour.
 The study found that empowering leadership can become positive under the following conditions:

-- When empowerment is underpinned by mentoring and supporting employee development, this can create a trusting relationship;
+- When empowerment is underpinned by mentoring and supporting employee development, it can create a trusting relationship;

 - Employees have their own expectations of how much leaders should try to empower them.
 When the leaders’ empowering approaches align with subordinates’ expectations – for example, if they grant just enough autonomy and decision-making responsibilities; and